Provable Filter for Real-world Graph Clustering: Experiments on Clustering

 To see the impact of our proposed adaptive GNN, we compare PFGC with different combinations.
 The $l$-th layer aggregation becomes:

 which are marked as PFGC-1, PFGC-2, and PFGC-3, respectively.
 The results are shown in Table \ref{abla1}.
 PFGC achieves the best performance in all cases.
-PFGC exceeds PFGC-1 by a lot, since PFGC-1 only considers traditional local filters.
-Therefore, a global filter is beneficial in enhancing the quality of the representation.
+PFGC outperforms PFGC-1 by a lot, since PFGC-1 only considers traditional local filters.
+Traditional local filters are limited to aggregating information from immediate neighbors.
+They fail to capture the global homophilic connections inherent in $M$, where similar nodes may be topologically distant.
+Therefore, a global filter is advantageous in enhancing the quality of the representation.
 PFGC-3 achieves the worst performance in most cases, which is consistent with our theorem.
+PFGC-3 violates this spectral principle, causing it to amplify the noise in heterophilic graphs rather than the useful signal.

+To further analyze the quality of our reconstructed graphs, we set the values in the graph as binary edges, which are marked as "PFGC-be".
+We also set the values in the lower triangular area to zero to make the graphs asymmetric, which is marked as "PFGC-as".
+Table \ref{abla1} shows that the results decrease dramatically.
+This demonstrates that both continuity and symmetry are crucial for the graph structure.

+We also conduct experiments to evaluate the efficiency of our method.
+We compare PFGC with state-of-the-art methods in running time and GPU memory cost on Cora and Squirrel.
+The results are shown in Table \ref{time}.
+It can be seen that PFGC is fast and requires minimal computing resources.
+This is because our restructuring method only requires cosine similarity, and the loss functions are computationally efficient.
+Therefore, PFGC incurs no additional runtime compared to our baselines.

+To validate the theoretical analysis, we apply the t-SNE technique \cite{van2008visualizing} to visualize the learned node features with different filters, that is, $h_1(L)$, $h_2(L)$, $h_3(L)$, and $h_4(L)$.
+The results are illustrated in Fig. \ref{tsne}.
+For a single filter, a global low-pass filter improves cluster discriminability more effectively than a local low-pass filter, whereas a local high-pass filter performs better than a global high-pass filter in the same context.
+This observation aligns with the theoretical analysis.

 The homophily scores of the original graph and the constructed graphs are compared in Table \ref{homoresults}.
 It can be seen that the new graphs are highly homophilic or heterophilic.
-This shows that our graph restructuring method provides more rich information.
+This shows that our graph restructuring method provides richer information.